 Desserts that Must be Shared

-Some things are worth the risk of sharing.
+Some things are better when shared.
 This death by chocolate poke cake is one of those things.
 It’s made for chocolate lovers and for transporting in a car.
-Cover the top with a casserole dish cover or tin foil and assign a designated server to dish up all of this deliciousness.

 A dump cake is a great choice because it’s not supposed to be pretty.
 Bake this hot chocolate dump cake ahead of time and bring ice cream or whipped cream to serve alongside.